jon-harper/OmniBox/docs/assembly/rear.md

   <figcaption>Ex: Each connector is labeled and zip-tied out of the way.</figcaption>
 </figure>

-!!! note "Before Continuing"
+!!! tip "Before Continuing"
-    It is a good idea to perform initial power on tests before proceeding and closing the case.
+    It is a good idea to perform initial power on tests now.

 [rear1]: ../img/assembly/panels/rear/rear1.png